Fibrin: Structure

-Fibrin is formed after thrombin cleavage of fibrinopeptide A (FPA) from fibrinogen Aalpha-chains, thus initiating fibrin polymerization.
+Fibrin is formed after thrombin cleavage of fibrinopeptide A (FPA) from fibrinogen A alpha-chains, thus initiating fibrin polymerization.
 Double-stranded fibrils form through end-to-middle domain (D:E) associations, and concomitant lateral fibril associations and branching create a clot network.
 Fibrin assembly facilitates intermolecular antiparallel C-terminal alignment of gamma-chain pairs, which are then covalently 'cross-linked' by factor XIII ('plasma protransglutaminase') or XIIIa to form 'gamma-dimers'.
 The image at the left is a crystal structure of the double-d fragment from human fibrin with two bound ligands.
 The experimental method used to obtain the image was X-ray diffraction, and it has a resolution of 2.30 Å. The structure is mainly made up of single alpha helices shown in red and beta sheets shown in yellow.
 The two blue structures are the bound ligands.
 The chemical structures of the ligands are Ca^{2+} ion, alpha-D-mannose (C_{6}H_{12}O_{6}), and D-glucosamine (C_{6}H_{13}NO_{5}).